 For OFTOs or CATOs, the amounts forecast in 3.1.1, 3.1.2 3.1.3 and 3.1.4 shall be accompanied by an invoicing schedule to detail the annual and monthly amounts for TO General System Charges and TO Site Specific Charges, and where appropriate, a breakdown of the latter charge into its components as defined in the TO Licences.

 Each OFTO or CATO shall on the 1st Business Day of each month invoice The Company equal amounts over the remaining months of the year, matching the amounts provided under clause 3.1.2 or 3.1.3 and totalling the annual General System Charges and TO Site Specific Charges forecast in 3.1.1, 3.1.2 3.1.3 and 3.1.4 less any one-off General System Charges that have been invoiced during the year.
-The Company shall pay the recurrent monthly OFTO or CATO invoice on the 15th of the month, unless such payment day is not a Business Day in which case payment shall be made on the next Business Day.
+The Company shall pay the recurrent monthly OFTO or CATO invoice on the 2nd Business Day immediately following the 14th of the month.

 The Company will pay the NGET, SPT and SHETLthe Net Transmission Network Revenue which has been invoiced by The Company to Users (as defined in the CUSC) as Transmission Network Use of System Charges under the CUSC.
 For the avoidance of doubt payment is due by The Company to NGET, SPT and SHETL where the Transmission Network Use of System Charges have been invoiced even if not paid by Users (as defined in the CUSC) to The Company.